 It will soon become apparent that Þingvellir is one of Iceland’s premier highlights.
 It is the largest national park in Iceland, and the only one protected with UNESCO world heritage status.

 The reasons for this are twofold.
 First of all, Þingvellir is the former location of Iceland’s parliament, founded in 930 and locally described as the Alþingi.
 In 1884, the Alþingi was reinstated, this time in Reykjavik, where it still resides to this day.

-The second reason behind Þingvellir’s renown is for its untouchable beauty and important geological position.
-The park is situated directly on the Mid-Atlantic Ridge, a field of dried magma located in between two of the planet’s tectonic plates; the North American tectonic plate, and the Eurasian tectonic plate, which sit roughly 3km apart from one another.
-This area is intricately intercut with valleys, rifts and gorges, many of which are walkable and offer fabulous insight into the history and culture of this area.
+The second reason behind Þingvellir’s renown is its untouchable beauty and important geological position.
+The park is situated directly on the Mid-Atlantic Ridge, a field of dried magma located in between two of the planet’s tectonic plates, the North American tectonic plate, and the Eurasian tectonic plate, which sit roughly 3km apart from one another.
+This area is intricately intercut with valleys, rifts, and gorges, many of which are walkable and offer fabulous insight into the history and culture of this area.

 There are also numerous other tours available on this leg of your trip, all of which provide a unique method for experiencing your stops on the Golden Circle.
 Again, horse riding is a popular attraction, as are the Gullfoss snowmobile tours, where you will glide across fields of fresh snow like agents in a Bond movie (in fact, Pierce Brosnan's 007 did just that in Die Another Day, which used Jokulsarlon glacier as its dramatic stage.)

 Day 3: Golden Circle & Thjorsardalur Valley